tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-causes.md

 ---
 date: "2023-12-28"
-title: "5 Most Common Data Breach Causes in 2024"
+title: "The Top 5 Most Common Causes of Data Breaches in 2024"
 image: "images/blog/data-breach-causes.png"
 description: "Is your business at risk of a data breach?
 Learn more about the top five causes of breaches in 2024 & how to best protect your company."
 author: "Breachsense"
-h1: "The 5 most common data breach causes in 2024"
+h1: "The top 5 most common causes of data breaches in 2024"
 intro1: "As someone who collects leaked data for a living, it's clear that there is more data leaked every day than we can possibly index in a single day.
 If your organization stores sensitive data, then there's a good chance that you will experience a data breach at some point.
 To keep your company out of the news, it’s critical to understand the most common types of data breaches and how to mitigate those threats."
 draft: false
 ---